johnynek/ghissue/README.md

   visit                    Visit an issue in your default web browser comment                  Attach a comment to a given issue.
 If no --body is
                            given stdin is used
+  assign                   Assign one or more issues to a given user
 ```

 ## Configuring